The API Security Maturity Model

 On this page

 API security has become a forefront issue for modern enterprises.
-However, there is a spectrum of API security implementations, and not all of them are effective.
-Too often, APIs only adopt HTTP Basic Authentication, API keys, or token-based authentication, overlooking a major concern: identity.
-To prevent vulnerabilities and reap efficiency benefits, a comprehensive identity focus is critical for fully-evolved APIs.
+As API attacks grow in frequency and sophistication, organizations need a structured way to evaluate and improve their security posture.
+Too often, APIs only adopt HTTP basic authentication, API keys, or token-based authentication, overlooking a major concern: identity.
+To prevent vulnerabilities and reap efficiency benefits, a comprehensive identity focus is critical for fully evolved APIs.

-This is why we've created the API Security Maturity Model.
+This is why we've created the API Security Maturity Model, a framework that outlines progressive levels of protection based on identity, authorization, and trust.
 Inspired by the Richardson Maturity Model, which outlines increasing degrees of web service development maturity, the API Security Maturity Model reframes the model within the context of security.
 Within this model, security and trust are improved the higher up you go.
+As a result, organizations are provided with a roadmap to adopt better API security practices, transitioning from basic controls to robust identity-based architectures.

 - Level 0: API Keys and Basic Authentication